You are currently viewing Tumdra Ami Ney, the Abode of Wish-granting Goddess Ekajati in Bhutan

 Where is Ekajati in Bhutan?

-It is in Pasakha on the Indo-Bhutan border in Darla Gewog under Chhukha Dzongkhag in Bhutan and more accessible from Buxa in India than from Bhutan.
+Ekajati Ney is at Pasakha in Darla Gewog under Chhukha Dzongkhag on the Indo-Bhutan border accessible more from Buxa in India than from Bhutan.

 Who is Aum Kangchim Ekajati in Bhutan?

-Aum Kangchim Ekajati, also known as Aum Kangchima, is a significant deity in Bhutan, particularly revered at the Dokhachu Gonpa in Chapcha.
-She is a guardian of mantras and is believed to grant wishes, especially those seeking wealth, longevity, and offspring.
-Ekajati is a Sanskrit word meaning “one” (eka) hair (jati), and she is often referred to as the “One-legged Lady” or “Lady Protectors of the Mantras” in different contexts.
+Aum Kangchim Ekajati, also known as Aum Kangchima, is an important deity in Bhutan, particularly revered at the Dokhachu Gonpa in Chapcha.
+She is believed to grant wishes, especially those seeking wealth, longevity, and offspring.
+Ekajati is a Sanskrit word meaning “one” (eka) hair (jati), and she is often referred to as the “One-legged Lady”.

 How do you get to Ekajati Lhakhang from Phuentsholing?